Foundations

 - a replacement for discernment

-Reading deeply without orientation can feel productive — but it often strengthens the very habits formation is meant to undo.
+Reading deeply without orientation can feel productive — but it often strengthens the very habits truthful witness is meant to expose.

 Foundations are meant to be entered slowly, with context.